wp-plugins/agreeable/readme.txt

 Add an "Agree to terms" check box on login, registration, or comment forms.
 Works with BuddyPress, bbPress and MultiSite.

 == Description ==
 Add an "agree to terms" check box to your login, registration, or comment forms, requiring users to agree.
 Tested with BuddyPress and Multisite.
+WooCommerce extension available.

 = Features =
 * Select your terms page from a dropdown